 The Fixy story

-Following research into reuse opportunities funded by Somerset Waste Partnership (SWP), environmental consultancy Resource Futures found that public awareness of repair activities was low across Somerset - and that transport was a key issue for both the public and community groups.
+Following research into reuse opportunities funded by Somerset Waste Partnership (SWP), now part of Somerset Council, environmental consultancy Resource Futures found that public awareness of repair activities was low across Somerset - and that transport was a key issue for both the public and community groups.

 2025 - National Lottery Awards for All